Space colonization: Vast resources in space

 Resources in space, both in materials and energy, are enormous.
-The Solar System has enough material and energy to support anywhere from several thousand to over a billion times that of the current Earth-based human population, mostly from the Sun itself.
+The Solar System has enough material and energy to support anywhere from several thousand to over a billion times the current Earth-based human population, mostly from the Sun itself.

 Asteroid mining will likely be a key player in space colonization.
 Water and materials to make structures and shielding can be easily found in asteroids.
 Instead of resupplying on Earth, mining and fuel stations need to be established on asteroids to facilitate better space travel.
 Optical mining is the term NASA uses to describe extracting materials from asteroids.
 NASA believes by using propellant derived from asteroids for exploration to the moon, Mars, and beyond will save $100 billion.
 If funding and technology come sooner than estimated, asteroid mining might be possible within a decade.

 Although some items of the infrastructure requirements above can already be easily produced on Earth and would therefore not be very valuable as trade items (oxygen, water, base metal ores, silicates, etc.), other high-value items are more abundant, more easily produced, of higher quality, or can only be produced in space.
 These could provide (over the long-term) a high return on the initial investment in space infrastructure.

 Some of these high-value trade goods include precious metals, gemstones, power, solar cells, ball bearings, semi-conductors, and pharmaceuticals.

 The mining and extraction of metals from a small asteroid the size of 3554 Amun or (6178) 1986 DA, both small near-Earth asteroids, may yield 30 times as much metal as humans have mined throughout history.
 A metal asteroid this size would be worth approximately US$20 trillion at 2001 market prices.

 The main impediments to commercial exploitation of these resources are the very high cost of initial investment, the very long period required for the expected return on those investments (The Eros Project plans a 50-year development), and the fact that the venture has never been carried out before—the high-risk nature of the investment.